ASSERT-KTH/assert-gold-mine/docs/snic-run-experiments.md

 sbatch <submit_file>
 ```

 where `submit_file` is the name of the .sh file associated with the job.
-When the job is submitted, an ID is associated to this job.
+When the job is submitted, an ID is associated with this job.

 For every job, it will be created a file `slurm-jobid.out` with the standard output and standard error.